 The absolute number of economic support measures that have been implemented by each government is used to complement the explicit fiscal spending estimates, as a rough-and-ready proxy.
 The number of announced policies within each economy is ranked vis-à-vis the rest of its regional peers from "1" (the fewest) to "4" (the most) in the same way as that used to rank the size of economic stimuli.
 As of March 2021, Brunei had implemented the fewest number of pandemic policies, while Indonesia had the most (AMRO 2021).
 Based on this indicator, most economies in the region appear to have quite a number of policies that need to be unwound or allowed to lapse.
 Brunei, followed by China, Vietnam, Lao PDR, and Cambodia were at the stronger end of the rating range as of March 2021, given that they had implemented fewer measures at that stage compared to the rest.
-An economy's scores over the two dimensions-the size of fiscal spending and the number of pandemic policies-are then averaged to arrive at the final rating.

 Clearly, any unwinding of economic measures should be necessarily cautious and gradual.
 AMRO staff's expert judgement is imposed to incorporate qualitative considerations.
-The extent of COVID-19 infections, and existing macroprudential tools, among others, are all taken into account.
+The extent of COVID-19 infections, the availability (or lack thereof) of fiscal and monetary policy space, and existing macroprudential tools, among others, are all taken into account.
 The outcome from these adjustments is that nearly half of the region's economies received ratings of "2" or "3" for this metric, suggesting that they were somewhat vulnerable to the risk of cliff effects from the withdrawal of support at the time (Figure 1), and underscoring the importance of well-designed and coordinated exit strategies.